How to Know If You Have Product Market Fit (2026 Guide)

 The Segmentation Secret

-Don't look at your product as a whole.
-Break it down by user type.
-For example:
+Don't read the product as a whole.
+Break the score down by user type.
+Purely as an illustration of the shape this often takes:

 - Power users (daily active): might be at 65%